SimonvH03/CPP_TestFramework/README.md

 This tool aids fast test creation, execution and logging.
 The main focus is to save time, and simplify writing tests.

 ### Compliance
 To comply with 42 CPP Module requirements, each exercise must compile with a Makefile and main.cpp inside the Turn-in directory, and "there must be at least a main.cpp file with tests provided".
-Make sure you do not overlook this.
+Make sure you do not overlook this when using the tool yourself.

 # Usage
 ```